-How To Clean White Sneakers: A Comprehensive Guide To Keeping Your Kicks Sparkling
+How To Clean White Sneakers

 Make a DIY shoe cleaning solution with vinegar and water

-If you don’t want to shell out for shoe-cleaning products, Toronto shoe store Getoutside’s special request manager Giselle Ferguson recommends scrubbing dirt off with a mixture of two parts water to two parts white vinegar.
+If you don’t want to shell out for shoe-cleaning products, Toronto shoe store Getoutside’s special request manager Giselle Ferguson recommends scrubbing dirt off with a solution of equal parts water and white vinegar.
 Apply the solution with a cloth, and gently scrub away.
 She says this method can work on any material (as long as the stain is newer and hasn’t had a chance to seep into the material yet) but that it works best on leather.

 How to clean white sneakers with baking soda

-Baking soda helps to break up soil particles, which is why Chatelaine’s former senior marketing manager, Jennifer Bairos Hofer, recommends making a paste out of baking soda and water and using it to scrub stains when you need to spot clean.
+Baking soda helps break up soil particles, which is why you can DIY an effective cleaner by making a paste out of baking soda and water and using it to scrub stains when you need to spot clean.

-Toronto sneaker blogger Meredydd Hardie (who has 38,400 followers on Instagram and what she says are more pairs of sneakers than she’d like to count) agrees that baking soda works.
-She cautions to keep this method to white shoes only, as baking soda can discolour non-white shoes.
+Toronto sneaker blogger Meredydd Hardie (who has over 29,900 followers on Instagram and what she says are more pairs of sneakers than she’d like to count) agrees that baking soda works.
+She cautions to use this method on white fabrics only, as baking soda can discolour non-white shoes.

 Use shoe wipes for on-the-go messes

 All our interviewees swear by individual quick wipes.
 They keep wipes handy in all their jackets and bags for footwear emergencies.
-Creative consultant/Instagram influencer Anna Bediones, who started out as a sneaker blogger, sometimes even improvises with makeup wipes.
+Brand marketer and creator Anna Bediones, who has over a decade of experience making content about sneakers, sometimes even improvises with makeup wipes.

 Use Mr. Clean Magic Erasers for a quick fix

-For tougher-to-get-out stains, some people swear by Mr. Clean Magic Erasers for cleaning all parts of their shoes.
+For tougher-to-get-out stains, some people like using Mr. Clean Magic Erasers for cleaning all parts of their shoes.
 Campana says that they work really well, but cautions that any harsh cleaners can potentially turn shoes yellow over time.

 Or, try a brush to get out tough shoe stains

 After applying your chosen cleaning product to your shoes, brushes can help scrub out the stains better than an ordinary cloth.
-Hardie believes the most important key to shoe maintenance is using the right brush and cleaner.
+Hardie believes the key to shoe maintenance is using the right brush and cleaner.
 For example, toothbrushes are fine for the soles, but they might pill the upper part of your shoe.
-Campana recommends buying softer brushes for your uppers, such as the Jason Markk Premium Sneaker Brush made of a gentler hog bristle.
+Campana recommends buying softer brushes for your uppers, such as the Jason Markk Premium Sneaker Brush, which is made of a gentler hog bristle.

 What about the soles—how should I clean those?

 Uppers (the top part of your shoe) and soles attract dirt differently, so it can be helpful to use a different product to clean them more thoroughly.
-Ferguson recommends Sneaker Rescue wipes, which are all-natural and work on all parts of your shoe, but are particularly good at getting scuffs off soles.
+Ferguson recommends Sneaker Rescue wipes, which are all-natural and work on all parts of your shoe but are particularly good at getting scuffs off soles.
 Alternatively, since soles are tougher than uppers, you can just scrub scuffs away with any kind of brush.

 Can I just put my white running shoes in the washing machine?